 All temporary dewatering methods shall be designed to have the minimum necessary impacts to waters of the state.
 All dewatering methods shall be installed such that natural flow is maintained upstream and downstream of the diversion area.
 Any temporary dams or diversions shall be installed such that the diversion does not cause sedimentation, siltation, or erosion upstream or downstream of the diversion area.
 All dewatering methods shall be removed immediately upon completion of activities for which diversions are needed.

 All temporary dewatering activities are subject to the work-in-water reporting and monitoring conditions presented in the conditional notifications and reports section of this General Order.

-Dischargers are responsible for ensuring that all project personnel follow proper weed control practices when conducting activities within waters of the state, and that appropriate weed prevention measures are documented and available to personnel.

-Any equipment entering or leaving the project area from an area of known soil borne pathogen infestation shall be thoroughly cleaned using methods appropriate for the known pathogen before entering or leaving the project area.

-All equipment, including clothing, footwear, heavy equipment, and vehicles, will be cleaned and treated of soil, seeds, vegetative matter, and from in-water work, prior to entering a new treatment area, or leaving an area with an invasive species infestation.

-Prior to entering the work area, pressure wash or otherwise appropriately decontaminate heavy equipment and vehicles at designated weed-cleaning stations, where wash water will not discharge to a water of the state.

-Heavy equipment, vehicles, and tools must be inspected for sand, mud, or evidence that invasive seeds or propagules could be present prior to entering the treatment area.

-Equipment shall be staged in an area free of invasive plant infestations unless there is no reasonable alternative staging area.
+To prevent the spread of invasive aquatics and diseases (e.g., Zebra and Quagga Mussels), equipment to be used in water should be decontaminated prior to entry into watercourses in accordance with the California Department of Fish and Wildlife Aquatic Invasive Species Decontamination Protocols 2022 (https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=43333).

 Vegetation Management Conditions

-The discharge or threatened discharge of vegetation management waste into waters of the state is prohibited.
+Unless approved by the Water Boards for the purpose of restoration, the discharge of vegetation management waste into waters of the state is prohibited.

 Vegetation management waste shall not be stored or staged in locations where the waste has potential to discharge to waters of the state.

-Wood chips shall not be used to stabilize disturbed soils on slopes steeper than 30% within 100 feet of waters of the state.
-On slopes less than 30% within 100 feet of waters of the state, application of wood chips is permissible only if it is the only viable stabilization method.
-In such cases, the wood chips shall be processed consistent with the wood strand mulch dimensions reported in the US Forest Service Erosion Control Treatment Selection Guide (2006), which are approximately 1.6 to 6.3-inches long, 0.125-inch-thick, and 0.240-inch wide.
+Wood chips shall not be used to stabilize disturbed soils on slopes steeper than 30% and within 100 feet of waters of the state.
+Wood chips shall be processed consistent with the wood strand mulch dimensions reported in the US Forest Service Erosion Control Treatment Selection Guide (2006), which are approximately 1.6 to 6.3-inches long, 0.125-inch-thick, and 0.240-inch wide.
 Wood chips shall not exceed a depth of 3 inches and shall be applied and stabilized in a manner that minimizes potential discharge to waters of the state (e.g., reinforce wood chips with slash to keep the wood chips in place).

-When using slash to stabilize disturbed soils within 100 feet of waters of the state, individual limbs shall not exceed 4 feet in length, and all slash must be worked into the soil.
+When using slash to stabilize disturbed soils within 100 feet of waters of the state, individual limbs shall not exceed four (4) feet in length.
+All slash must be worked into the soil to prevent the slash from being displaced.
 Any slash that is not worked into the soil must be removed from the work area.

-Within 100 feet of waters of the state, compatible vegetation that is not targeted for vegetation management activities must be retained and protected during vegetation management activities.
+Compatible vegetation that is not targeted for vegetation management activities must be retained and protected during vegetation management activities.
 More extensive removal may be appropriate for sites dominated by invasive species listed on the California Invasive Plant Council’s Inventory.

 Limit vegetation removal to the extent necessary to achieve project goals.